yangjie500/AWS-SA-Pro/StorageServices/3-S3/README.md

 - S3/Glacier select let you use SQL-Like statements to seletect PART of the object, pre-filtered by S3 and sent it to the client
 - CSV, JSON, Parquet, BZIP2 compression for CSV and JSON
 ![](./S3-Glacier-Select.png)

+## S3 Access Point
+Amazon S3 Access Points, a feature of S3, simplifies managing data access at scale for applications using shared data sets on S3.
+Access points are unique hostnames that customers create to enforce distinct permissions and network controls for any request made through the access point.
+- Simplify managing access to S3 Buckets/Objects
+- Rather than 1 bucket w/ 1 Bucket Policy...
+- Creating many access points with each with different policies
+- Each access point can be limited from where they can be access from (Different network access controls)
+- Each access point has its own endpoint address
+- Can be created via Console or aws s3control create-access-point --name secretcats --accountid 123456789012 --bucket catpics
+- Eg. A bucket that is storing sensitive 1.pet health information, 2.Staff information